 You can Adopt a Glenmary Mission, Missioner or Student Today!

 Glenmary’s Adopt-A-Mission Program invites you to share what you have received (Mk 4:31-32) by joining in the evangelization effort of the Catholic Church.
 Through Adopt-A-Mission, you—or your parish community, coworkers, friends or family—can lend prayers and financial support to your sisters and brothers in Mission Land, USA.

 “Home Missions” is the name for dioceses and parishes in the United States which cannot provide basic pastoral services to Catholics without outside help.
 Basic pastoral services include Mass and the sacraments, religious education and ministry training for priests, deacons, religious sisters, brothers and lay people.

-Adopters, by their spiritual and financial involvement, help Glenmary provide these basic pastoral services and further the missionary effort of the Catholic Church in the rural areas and small towns of the United States.
+Adopters, by their spiritual and financial donations, help Glenmary provide these basic pastoral services and further the missionary effort of the Catholic Church in the rural areas and small towns of the United States.

 St. Paul originated the idea of communities assisting one another.
 The gifts of the Greek Church were carried to the struggling and persecuted Church in Jerusalem.
 Glenmary continues this ancient practice.
 Through the Adopt-a-Mission Program, established parishes, organizations or individuals assist the missions.

-While designed to aid Glenmary’s mission work by providing support through prayer, financial assistance and mutual encouragement, this program also provides an enlightening and rewarding experience for the people of the adopting parish, organization or individual.
+While designed to aid Glenmary’s mission work by providing support through prayer, financial donations and mutual encouragement, this program also provides an enlightening and rewarding experience for the people of the adopting parish, organization or individual.

 Who Will You Adopt?

 Glenmary missioners—including students—are waiting to be adopted.
 Priests and brothers serving as pastors and outreach ministers, respectively, are stretching every dollar to effectively establish a Catholic Church presence in the home mission counties they serve.
-The funds they receive from their adopters help them do even more to share the gifts of the Church with those they serve.
+The donations they receive from their adopters help them do even more to share the gifts of the Church with those they serve.

 Glenmary missions come in a variety of sizes.
 Some are recently established churches in the earliest stages of development.
 Others have longer histories and deeper roots in the local cultures of Appalachia and the South.